MARIA ARABATZIS, MBA

 |ERIC SHRAYER, CFA Vice President and Research Director|

-Maria is a Press Pass TV board member and is a mentor to the Social Innovation Forum’s social entrepreneur accelerator and nonprofit accelerators.
+Maria is a Transformative Culture Project board member and is a mentor to the Social Innovation Forum's social entrepreneur accelerator and nonprofit accelerators.
 She is on the Coastal Enterprise, Inc. advisory board.
 She ran the Boston Marathon for St. Francis House, which provides shelter and rehabilitation programs for the homeless, and is a volunteer home builder for Project Mexico and St. Innocent Orphanage.
-In her free time, Maria enjoys running, traveling around the world, following couture fashion designers and visiting her family in Maine.
+In her free time, Maria enjoys running, traveling and visiting her family in Maine.

 Alexandria (“Alex”) provides client service support at Reynders, McVeigh and is responsible for handling the opening and funding of all new accounts in the office.
 Prior to joining Reynders, McVeigh, Alex worked as an agent at New York Life where she was licensed to sell Health & Accident Insurance and provided organizational support.

 Alex graduated from Bentley University with a B.S. in Finance and a minor in Global Studies.